Cornstarch for Matted Dog Hair: A Heck of a Hack

 - If your fur baby has quite a few mats or is severely matted, talk with a professional groomer and come up with a plan that is least painful for your dog.

 - Don’t give your dog a bath before removing mats.
-Water will tighten the mat and make it harder to detangle.
+Water may tighten the mat and make it harder to remove.

 - Frequent grooming is your best defense against mats.
-For helpful hacks on brushing your dog, please check out my article, Goldendoodle Grooming 101, which includes my daily grooming infographic.
+For helpful hacks on brushing your dog, please check out my article Goldendoodle Grooming 101, which includes my daily grooming routine and infographic.

 - Since Goldendoodles are a cross between a Poodle and Golden Retriever, coat types vary from straight to wavy to curly.
 This means some coats are more prone to matting and require significant daily care while other coats are easier to maintain.
 However, all Goldendoodles need frequent brushing to keep mats at bay.

-Thanks for taking time out of your day to stop by and get the 4-1-1 on a dog mat hack that could help turn a “hairy” mess into a smooth success.
+Thanks for taking time out of your day to stop by and get the 4-1-1 on using cornstarch as a dog mat hack.
+We hope we’ve helped you turn a hairy mess into a smooth success.

 Join our happiness pack!